 We operate a fully colour-managed ICC (International Colour Consortium)-based workflow throughout our reproduction process to ensure the most accurate representation of your original artwork.

-The reproduction process begins with professional digital cameras and specialised lenses optimised for the purpose, complemented by studio lighting to provide controlled illumination of the artwork for imaging.
+The reproduction process begins with professional, high resolution digital cameras and specialised lenses optimised for the purpose, complemented by studio lighting to provide controlled illumination of the artwork for imaging.
 Each combination of camera, lens, light modifier and filtration is individually profiled, ensuring that the initial source file from the camera is as faithful to the original artwork as possible.
 The lighting is tuned to the specific characteristics of each painting, allowing its original appearance to be retained, whether that be oils or acrylics with heavy impasto or watercolours with the most subtle gradations.

 The RAW file from the camera is converted to a 16-bit tiff file in ProPhoto RGB colourspace using Capture One Professional software, which in conjunction with custom input profiles provides a highly accurate rendition from the original file and ensures that the most subtle gradations and the widest range of colours in the artwork are fully retained.
-Using reference images and additional processing, any variations in lighting density across the image can be compensated, allowing for asymmetric lighting where requiredto emphasise texture and eliminating otherwise inevitable minor variations in brightness accross the image.
+Using reference images and additional processing, any variations in lighting density across the image can be compensated, allowing for asymmetric lighting where requiredto emphasise texture and eliminating otherwise inevitable minor variations in illumination across the image.